codedentwickler/BakingAppIOS/README.md

 ### Contributors on GitHub
 Please feel free to make a pull request.
 There is so much to improve on.

-Also few tests have been written, and hopefully we can have more from your contribution so to fix those hidden bugs and ensure the project is safe to use for learning

 #### Developer
 * e-mail : kanyinsolafapohunda@gmail.com
 * Twitter: [@kanyinsola_f](https://twitter.com/kanyinsola_f "kanyinsola_f on twitter")